 There are several types of biologics, each of which targets a specific type of molecule involved in this process.
 Biologics that bind tumor necrosis factor (TNF) include etanercept, adalimumab, infliximab, certolizumab pegol, and golimumab.
 These are called anti-TNF agents or TNF inhibitors.
 There are additional biologics that target other molecules instead of TNF such as abatacept, tocilizumab, rituximab, anakinra or tofacitinib.
 These are commonly used for people with arthritis that is not well-controlled with methotrexate and one of the anti-TNF agents.

-Biologics are often reserved for people who have not completely responded to DMARDs or for those who cannot tolerate DMARDs in doses large enough to control inflammation.
+Biologics are often reserved for people who have not completely responded to classic DMARDs (also known synthetic) or for those who cannot tolerate DMARDs in doses large enough to control inflammation.
 Unlike DMARDs, which can take six weeks or more to begin working, biologics tend to work more rapidly.
 Biologics may be used alone but, usually, they are combined with methotrexate.

 All biologic agents must be injected except tofacitinib that can be used orally.
 Biologic agents should not be used in people with serious infections.
 Testing for tuberculosis (TB) is mandatory before starting anti-TNF therapy because there is an increased risk of developing active TB while receiving anti-TNF therapy.